jon-sundelof/jon-sundelof/README.md

  ### What am i up to?

 - 🔭 I’m currently working on a investment application for stocks and crypto
-- 🌱 I’m currently learning the MERN stack, and NextJS
+- 🌱 I’m currently learning the MERN stack, NextJS, Dart & Flutter :)

 - 📫 You can reach me at: jon@sundelof.se
 - 🔍 Visit my portfolio at https://jonsundelof.com/